Glen Tilt

+Perthshire is the historic county that Glen Tilt was within, Perth was the county town.

+Marble of good quality is occasionally quarried in the glen, and the rock formation has long attracted the attention of geologists.

+Royal banquet for James V, 1532

 A chronicle written by Robert Lindsay of Pitscottie in the 1570s describes a banquet prepared by the Earl of Atholl for James V to impress a Papal ambassador.
 This event seems to have taken place in 1532 in a temporary wooden lodge built like a castle in Glen Tilt.
 The lodging was burnt at the end of the event.
 Mary, Queen of Scots visited Glen Tilt in August 1564, and wrote a letter from the "Lunkartis in Glentilth" to her ally Colin Campbell of Glenorchy.

+History of Geology

+James Hutton, the pioneer geologist, visited the glen in 1785 and found boulders with granite penetrating metamorphic schists in a way which indicated that the granite had been molten at the time.
+This showed to him that granite formed from cooling of molten rock, contradicting the ideas of Neptunism of that time that theorised that rocks were formed by precipitation out of water.
+Hutton concluded that the granite must be younger than the schists.
+This was one of the findings that led him to develop his theory of Plutonism and the concept of an immensely long geologic time scale with "no vestige of a beginning, no prospect of an end."

+Sir John Clerk of Eldin visited the site and produced geological drawings of the area, immediately upstream of the old Dail-An-Eas Bridge which has since collapsed but the abutments remain as a listed building.